Maratha quota: BJP MP warns of protest if demands not met by June 6 | Politics

 - India

-BJP MP Sambhaji Chhatrapati on Friday warned that if the Maharashtra government does not approve his demands concerning the Maratha community by June 6, he would launch an agitation irrespective of the ongoing coronavirus pandemic.
+BJP MP Sambhaji Chhatrapati on Friday warned that if the Maharashtra government does not accept his demands concerning the Maratha community by June 6, he would launch an agitation regardless of the coronavirus- induced restrictions.

-Speaking to reporters here, Sambhaji Chhatrapati, a descendant of Maratha warrior king Chhatrapati Shivaji, said he submitted a list of his demands to Maharashtra Chief Minister Uddhav Thackeray on Friday.
+Speaking to reporters here, the descendant of Maratha warrior king Chhatrapati Shivaji Maharaj said he submitted a list of his demands to Maharashtra Chief Minister Uddhav Thackeray on Friday.

 ''I submitted a list of five demands to CM Uddhav Thackeray today.
-If the state government does not approve it till June 6, I will personally start an agitation from Raigad fort regardless of the COVID-19 restrictions,'' he said.
+If the state government does not accept them by June 6, I will personally launch an agitation at Raigad fort regardless of the COVID-19 restrictions,'' he said.

-''The Supreme Court on May 5 struck down the Maratha reservation act of the state government, and I had requested people to desist from any strong reaction.
-But I will not do so this time, he said.
+''The Supreme Court on May 5 struck down the Maratha reservation law of the state government.
+(At that time) I had requested the people to desist from any giving any strong reaction.
+But I will not do so this time,'' he said.

 The parliamentarian had on Thursday met NCP chief Sharad Pawar to discuss the Maratha reservation issue and urged him to take an initiative in the matter.
 Over the last few days, he toured parts of the state to discuss with locals from the community regarding the future course of action.